10:04

 10:04 is the second novel by the American writer Ben Lerner.

 Description

 The novel belongs to the genres of autofiction and metafiction.
 The first-person narrator is a 33-year-old writer who lives in New York City.
 A successful novelist, he has recently been diagnosed with a heart condition that could prove fatal.
 The book deals with love, art, city life, illness, having children, and writing.

 Reception

 The critical reception of 10:04 has been largely positive.
+In 2024, the New York Times Book Review ranked the book #62 on their list of the 100 Best Books of the 21st Century (So Far).

 Awards

 The novel was shortlisted for the 2014 Folio Prize.